michaelboyles/website/content/post/next-month-stackoverflow-will-pass-a-catastrophic-point.md

 author = "Michael Boyles"
-title = "Next month StackOverflow will pass a catastrophic point in its history" date = "2020-09-09" tags = ["tech industry", "stats"]
+title = "Next month StackOverflow will pass a catastrophic point in its history" date = "2020-09-09" description = "StackOverflow's answerers' participation is dwindling - I pull some stats to show how dire the situation really is" tags = ["tech industry", "stats"]
 +++